cunilog/cunilog/using.md

 will not read beyond this length.
 This means that most functions/macros can be called with string buffers that are not NUL-terminated.

+Cunilog treats all strings as UTF-8 strings without actually understanding the concept of UTF-8.
+For instance, a UTF-8 codepoint consisting of 3 octets/bytes is worked with as a string that consists of 3 characters.
+It is the caller's responsibility to ensure UTF-8 passed on to Cunilog is correct UTF-8.

 ## Logging

 We assume that you only intend to log/write to a single log file, from a